 The idea for our website Sports Betting Online first came about in 2004 when our domain name was registered.
-As an avid fan of sports betting who has lived in the UK, Ireland and many Asian countries I had a pretty decent understanding of the global betting markets.
-Each time I started to develop this website however, I became overwhelmed with just how information there was to cover.
-It wasn’t years later when I met my eventual business partner from the United States and his friend from Canada that we decided to give this website a serious go.
-By 2011 our website grew to more than 100 pages and now well exceeds that figure.
-In 2012 many more pages will be added.
+As a group of avid fans of sports betting who have lived in the UK, Ireland and many Asian countries we had a pretty decent understanding of the global betting markets.
+Each time we started to develop this website however, we became overwhelmed with just how information there was to cover.
+It wasn’t years later when we met an eventual business partner from the United States and his friend from Canada that we decided to give this website a serious go.
+Starting in 2011 and into 2012 and 2013 our website grew to more than 1000 pages and now well exceeds that figure.
+In 2015 many more pages will be added.

 UK Bookmakers vs. US Sportsbooks

 As you can see from the header sports betting terminology differs even between two major English speaking countries.
 In the United States a place accepting wagers on sports is generally called a sportsbook and in the UK the same is called a bookmaker (betting exchanges are also popular outside the USA).
 There are other major differences in terms as well; bets involving multiple teams are called parlays in the US and called accumulators in the UK.
 Someone who wagers on sports is referred to as a bettor (US) or punter (UK).
 These two countries bet in complete different odds formats as well.
 In the US a 2/1 underdog is priced as +200 and a 10/11 favorite as -110.
 The typical UK punter understands fractional odds as well as probably decimal odds, but American odds, Hong Kong odds, Indonesian odds and Malay odds are quite foreign to most.
 To make it even more confusing the most popular sports in the UK and in the US are both called football, yet each is referring to entirely different game.